Links to Rhodesia related sites

 Rinderpest eradication – Students of African history may be interested to know that in 2011 Rinderpest (cattle plague) finally joined smallpox as a major disease which has been wiped from the face of the planet.
 The major outbreak in the 1890s killed 80 to 90 percent of all cattle in Southern Africa and, together with the withdrawal of most of the BSAP for the “Jameson Raid”, was a major contributory cause of the native rising in Rhodesia in 1896.

-WANTED – to fill gaps in collection: Rhodesia / Africa Calls magazines, especially early 60s, and Rhodesian Scene from 1960s & 70s + Rhodesian Annual – several missing, please use the Contact form if you can help – many thanks, Colin
+WANTED – to fill gaps in collection: Rhodesia / Africa Calls magazines, a couple missing from the early 60s, also, Rhodesian Scene and Rhodesian Commentary, a couple of each missing from 1960s & 70s + Rhodesian Annual – several missing.
+Please use the Contact form if you can help – many thanks, Colin